Discover Wellington’s Diverse Landscapes on the Southern Walkway

 Facility Location

-Restrooms Near Shorland Park and Island Bay
+Restrooms Near Shorland Park, Island Bay

-Food Options Local cafes near the bus stops
+Food Options Cafes near bus stops

 Safety Tips and Considerations

-Lastly, be ready for emergencies.
-Carry a whistle, first aid kit, extra food, and a map.
-Know the locations of water taps, like those at Melrose Park, and familiarize yourself with bus routes and access points.
+For emergencies, carry a whistle, first aid kit, extra food, and a map.
+Note water tap locations, such as at Melrose Park, and familiarize yourself with bus routes.
+These steps ensure a safe adventure on the Southern Walkway.

 Frequently Asked Questions